Counter (digital): Asynchronous (ripple)

 In an asynchronous counter, also known as a ripple counter, each flip-flop has a unique clock.
 The flip-flops are arranged in a "chain", with the counter's input clock connected to the first flip-flop and the output of each flip-flop clocking the next flip-flop in the chain.
 The natural counting sequence of such circuits is binary, and consequently most asynchronous counters are binary, with each flip-flop storing one bit of the binary count value.

 Since every flip-flop introduces a delay from active clock edge to output toggle, the counter bits change state at different times, producing a ripple effect that causes the count to be unstable while the input clock propagates through the flip-flops.
 During this instablility, the count will briefly transition through one or more invalid values.
 The duration of this instability (the settling time) depends on several factors, including the clock-to-output delay for each flip-flop and, for any particular count transition, the number of bits that change state.
-The maximum settling time occurs when all the counter bits change state (i.e., when the counter overflows or underflows) and thus is proportional to the number of flip-flops.
+The maximum settling time occurs when all counter bits change state (i.e., when the counter overflows or underflows) and thus is proportional to the number of flip-flops.

 This makes ripple counters unsuitable for use in synchronous circuits that require the counter to have a fast output settling time.
 Also, it is often impractical to use ripple counter output bits as clocks for external circuits because the ripple effect causes timing skew between the bits.
 Ripple counters are commonly used as general-purpose counters and clock frequency dividers in applications where instantaneous count and timing skew are unimportant.
 Asynchronous counters are typically not used in VLSI ICs due to the difficulties of simulating and testing them and because they require much greater design effort to ensure reliable operation.